New report: How consumer organisations can maximise their impact in digital finance policy-making

 1. Build on existing foundations

-For example, in Rwanda, ADECOR has more than 30 consumer ambassadors or consumer representatives in each district helping with field research, data collection, awareness campaigns, consumer complaint management and other related activities.
-They have used this expertise and connections to research levels of fraud consumers have experienced in digital financial services in seven districts across the country.
+In Rwanda, ADECOR has more than 30 consumer ambassadors or consumer representatives in each district helping with field research, data collection, awareness campaigns, consumer complaint management and other related activities.
+They have deployed these resources to research digital finance risks, such as monitoring the levels of fraud consumers have experienced in digital financial services in seven districts across the country.

 2. Foster institutional structures and processes